DarkFirePhoenixX/Quick-Image-Compressor/README.md

  <br>
  The app features 1 main functionality:
 <ul>
- <li>Compress the uploaded image and make it smaller size so it can be sent easily on most platforms.</li>
+ <li>Compress the uploaded image and make it smaller size, so it can be sent easily on most platforms.</li>
 </ul>

 # Dependencies:

 <ul>
- <li>JavaScript should be turned on in your browser</li>
+ <li>JavaScript should be enabled in your browser</li>
 </ul>

 # Usage: